ricardoleoncorreia/platzi-market/docs/postgresql.md

 * PL/PgSQL allows to create functions and procedures in PostgreSQL.
 * Supports ACID properties (Atomicity, Consistency, Isolation, Durability).
     * Atomicity: you can break an operation in small chunk that will execute one by one.
 If there is an error in one of these, a rollback mechanism will apply to revert incomplete changes.
-    * Consistency: you can relate tables to make data consistent.
+    * Consistency: you can relate tables to make data consistent (foreign keys).
     * Isolation: operations are isolated from each other.
 You can execute reads and writes without interference.
     * Durability: data is saved even if the system crashes.